telefonicaid/fiware-health/fiware-region-sanity-tests/README.rst

 * Test whether it is possible to deploy an instance and check that metadata service is working properly.

-This test is checking if openstack metadata service is working.
-It gets the metadata information about the VM deployed and return to the HTTP phonehome server.
+This test is checking if openstack metadata service is working and sends metadata back to the PhoneHome server to check whether is it correct.

-Those test cases should return the information to the HTTP phonehome server and each one return that information to a different path.
+Both test cases should return the information to the HTTP phonehome server and each one return that information to a different path.
 First test cases, are expected to attack "/phonehome" path.
 The last test is expected to attack "/metadata" path.